vmagelo/msdocs-django-three-azure-services/README.md

 * Add csrf_token, c.f. [here](https://simpleisbetterthancomplex.com/tutorial/2016/08/01/how-to-upload-files-with-django.html)

 * Use a local storage solution when running locally?
+For example: [Azurite emulator for local Azure storage development](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite).

 * Change auth from app service principal to Azure AD account?
-Depends.
-With a local storage solution, no local dependency on Azure so no credentials needed.
+With a local storage solution, there is no dependency on Azure to run locally,  so no credentials needed.
 (Though would need more coding to catch that we are in dev environment and then use an appropriate local storage.)
-With no local storage solution (continue to use Azure), then we should use AD user that has access to storage.
+With no local storage solution (i.e., continue to use Azure), then we should use AD user that has access to storage.

 * When deployed, managed identity would be used.
 Verify this.